mistersourcerer/campa/README.md

 implemented in the runtime.
 It is available via the *campa* command line with the option **test**.
-It receives as argument files containing well... tests.
+It receives as parameters files containing well... tests.

 The definition of a test in this context is any function